Out of Many, One: Portraits of America's Immigrants

 March 2, 2021 through January 2, 2022

-On March 2, 2021, President George W. Bush will publish a new book entitled Out of Many, One: Portraits of America’s Immigrants, which bring to the forefront the stories of forty-three individuals who exemplify our proud history as a nation of immigrants.
-Through powerful four-color portraits—personally painted by the President himself—and their accompanying stories, Out of Many, One reminds us of the countless ways in which America has been strengthened by those who have come here in search of a better life.
+On March 2, 2021, President George W. Bush will publish a new book entitled Out of Many, One: Portraits of America’s Immigrants, which will bring to the forefront the stories of individuals who exemplify our proud history as a nation of immigrants.
+Through 43 powerful four-color portraits — personally painted by the President himself — and their accompanying stories, Out of Many, One reminds us of the countless ways in which America has been strengthened by those who have come here in search of a better life.

 “At its core, immigration is a sign of a confident and successful nation.
 It says something about our country that people all around the world are willing to leave their homes and leave their families and risk everything to come to our country.
 Their talent and hard work and love of freedom have helped us become the leader of the world.
 Our generation must ensure that America remains a beacon of liberty and the most hopeful society the world has ever known.
 We must always be proud to welcome people as fellow Americans.
 Our new immigrants are just what they've always been — people willing to risk everything for the dream of freedom.”